blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 nsteps = 2000000                    # Total number of steps to simulate for (this corresponds to 2 ns).
 ```

 Simulation parameter definitions that will be used further in the file.
 When providing a unit with a dimension, we make use of the OpenMM unit object.
 By default, each walker will run for 2 ns which should take 5 - 10 minutes to complete.
-This'll be enough to produce a PMF sufficiently converged to analyse for our purposes.
+This should be enough to produce a PMF that is sufficiently converged to analyse for our purposes due to the simplicity of the model system.

 ```